Krnsand/rock-paper-scissors-lizard-spock/README.md

 ### Features Left to Implement

 - I would like to add a multiplayer feature in the future, where two players can play against each other.
-- I would like to add some sound effects to the "Who Won" message, and maybe son confetty.
+- I would like to add some sound effects to the "Who Won" message, and maybe some confetty.

 ---